meandem-tech/meandem-fsae-tech-test/README.md

 ### Task 3

-Given the user adds an item to the bag, an event should be sent to all four analytics endpoints, including the `/collect/secure` endpoint
+Given the user adds an item to the cart, a successful `add_to_cart` analytics request should be sent to all four analytics endpoints, including the `/collect/secure` endpoint

 ### Task 4